jordanstewart-hub/Suspicious-Powershell-Usage/Threat_Report.md

 ## Steps Taken
 1. Queried process execution logs for PowerShell usage with base64 or suspicious flags (-EncodedCommand, -nop, -w hidden, etc.).

-2. Analyzed command-line arguments for signs of obfuscation or URL downloads.
+2. Analyzed command-line arguments for signs of obfuscation.

-3. Mapped executed scripts to user accounts and verified with endpoint security telemetry.
+3. Monitored activity in MDE using Advanced Hunting (KQL).

 4. Checked network logs for correlated activity following script execution.
+Verified activity was captured in DeviceProcessEvents and DeviceNetworkEvents

 ## 🕓 Chronological Events
 April 12, 2025 – Alert triggered by Defender for Endpoint: Unusual outbound connection.